Blog PostWhy We Don’t Respond to RFPs: There’s a Better Way

 During your meeting, share your goals for your website (and describe functions you believe you need to meet those goals), what you know about your audience, and what your budget is.
 If they’re not taking notes and asking questions during this part of the meeting, you might want to cut it short.
 A good collaborator will be engaged and interested in this part of the process, and may even offer suggestions or observations that hadn’t occurred to you.

 IF they took notes and asked lots of questions, find out more about them.
 Ask how they would go about helping you meet your goals within the budget you’ve described.
 Discuss timeline and try to get a sense of how focused they will be on your website.
 Ask them to walk you through a couple of websites they’ve launched, describing how they arrived at various solutions or solved design or technical issues.
-Ask about their business: not just how long they’ve been in business, but who their clients are, how they handle payments, what kind if ongoing support they provide, and what they feel separates their services from their competitors’ services.
+Ask about their business: not just how long they’ve been in business, but who their clients are, how they handle payments, and what kind of ongoing support they provide.
 It wouldn’t hurt for you to take notes for this part.

 If you feel you can collaborate with them, invite them to submit a written proposal.
 The short proposal (no more than two or three pages) should include a description of the project as they understand it, recommendations for a general approach (project phases, technical platform, etc.), an estimate for both time and cost, and contact information for at least three clients who you can call to talk about their experience in working with the designer/developer.
 Do NOT skip talking with their clients.

 When you’re done evaluating proposals (and checking out client references), you should have a pretty clear idea of who you can work with best.
 Once you make your selection, schedule a project meeting in which you and the developer map out a project plan.